unccd/Prais4-reporting-manual/SO1.md

 In previous reporting countries have taken different approaches to identifying land degradation hotspots.
 These approaches include:

 - **Context-specific approaches**: Each country tailors its hotspot identification method based on national priorities and data availability, often guided through participatory workshops with local experts.
 - **Use of existing data and tools**: Countries use pre-identified polygons (e.g., from forest fire, mining, or overgrazing zones) and national degradation maps integrated into their Land Degradation Neutrality Decision Support System (LDN DSS).
 - **Convergence of evidence**: Some countries apply a multicriteria analysis in the LDN DSS, combining various indicators (e.g., erosion, salinization, biomass loss, NPP decline) to identify priority areas through evidence convergence.

-Brightspots are generally associated with areas where countries have implemented sustainable land management (SLM) practises, and actual improvements have been noted.
+Brightspots are generally associated with areas where countries have implemented sustainable land management (SLM) practices, and actual improvements have been noted.

 Knowledge about location and type of hotspots/brightspots may facilitate the development of plans of action to redress degradation, including through the conservation, rehabilitation, restoration and sustainable management of land resources.

 Hotspots and brightspots are reported in tables SO1-4.T4 and SO1-4.T5 of the PRAIS 4 platform, respectively.
 Parties are invited to enter relevant information such as location, area, the adopted assessment process, the drivers/processes determining the status of the land, and remediation actions taken and planned.
 These are spatial tables and therefore should be completed with the support of the geographic information system tools available in the PRAIS 4 spatial data viewer.
 This is an additional and optional element, but such location-based information can strengthen spatial approaches to sustainable land management and help integrate responses to land degradation at the landscape scale.
 In addition, UNCCD can use these spatial data to create improved information products to demonstrate the impact of the Convention.

 Parties are invited to provide descriptive information or stories on one or more of the hotspots/brightspots reported via the text fields provided.
 This information helps to contextualise the spatial information provided.

 #### Step 4.
 Verify the results

 Verification should take place during the derivation of each sub-indicator.
-In addition the implementation of the 1OAO or alternative methods to assessing land degradation should be verified.
+In addition, the implementation of the 1OAO or alternative methods to assessing land degradation should be verified.
 Furthermore, the Parties should assess and justify the level of confidence in the assessment of the proportion of degraded land.
 Any declared false positives/negatives, hotspots and brightspots should also be carefully verified.

 #### Step 5.
 Save form and submit for review

 Special or anomalous situations and noticeable issues related to the data interpretation that may affect the reliability of the reported values should be described in the narrative.
 A ‘General Comments’ field is provided at the end of the reporting form of the PRAIS 4 platform for this purpose.

 Information on land degradation should be reported in km2 for the entire country.